-UIL's

-Constitution and

-Contest Rules

-fails to serve as

-a useful tool for

-understanding

-UIL's operations.
+UIL's Constitution and Contest Rules fails to serve as a useful tool for understanding UIL's operations. suitable to the Contest Rules.
+UIL has not performed a comprehensive rewrite or reorganization of the document since 1984.

 UIL's budget process is not transparent and fails to provide a complete financial picture of the organization.